CTCycle/XREPORT-radiological-reports-generator/README.md

 Treat the output as an unverified draft.
-Check the selected model's anatomy and input limit, confirm that the images are clear and belong to one study, and review the Findings and Impression against the images.
+Check the selected model's anatomy and input limit, confirm that the images are clear and belong to one study, and review the declared report sections against the images.
 Do not try to correct a clinical problem by relying on the generated text alone.

 ### Previous datasets or models are missing